Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/a0_1_add_empty_init_file/subtaskmap.md

 ## 🌀 Recursive Role

-This node enables all downstream minigame builders to treat the node folder as an importable module.
+This node enables all downstream builders to treat the minigame node as a Python module.
-It lays the groundwork for future compiler and test integrations.
+It is a structural prerequisite for:

+- Logic injection
+- Task orchestration
+- Recursive testing
+- Meta-indexing

+It is the first traceable indicator of recursive import capability within the node.

 ---